 Civil Partnership Dissolution

-It’s vital that couples considering ending a civil partnership have the assistance of experienced legal professionals who understand the clear distinctions of such a legal agreement and how they can affect a relationship.
+It’s vital that couples considering ending a civil partnership have the help of experienced legal professionals.
+We understand the clear distinctions of these legal agreements and how they can affect a relationship.
+We aim to take the stress out of the legal side of the breakup.

 Who is eligible to dissolve a civil partnership?

-You can end or dissolve your civil partnership if you have been in the partnership for over a year and you can confirm that the partnership has irretrievably broken down.
-You will have to apply to a court to end the civil partnership, which you can either do online or by post and this can be done as a joint application with your partner or on your own.
+You can end or dissolve your civil partnership if you’ve been in the partnership for over a year and you can confirm that the partnership has irretrievably broken down.
+You will have to apply to a court to end it, which you can either do online or by post and this can be done as a joint application with your partner or on your own.

 If you do not want to end the civil partnership completely you can get a legal separation which can be applied for during the first year of your civil partnership.